 Camelia’s Tea House offered the best of their artisan tea each lovingly hand blended to their unique tea recipes.
 I shall forever be in awe of what can be achieved with this humble leaf.
 The Earl Grey Orange blend was simply divine.

-British cured meats were served by Canon and Cannon ranged from classic pork to rabbit and duck.
-Seaweed off the coast of St. Ives and cider from the north coast, venison salami with green peppercorns from the Scottish highlands were both rich and full-flavoured; this was truly British food’s moment.
+British cured meats served by Canon and Cannon ranged from classic pork to rabbit and duck.
+Salami with seaweed from St. Ives and cider from the north coast, venison salami with green peppercorns from the Scottish highlands were both rich and full-flavoured; this was truly British food’s moment.

 Cheese and Wine

 Cheese from Neal’s Yard Dairy was an exquisite addition to the food and drink created for grazing and sharing.
 It was a fine example of the craftsmanship of British cheese.
 The offering ranged from soft goat’s cheese from Herefordshire to cow’s milk cheese from Caerphilly; a British journey on a plate.
 They were a well matched pairing with award-winning Bolney Estate Bacchus white and Chapel Down rosé from Kent.

 Jensen’s Gin distilled the traditional way in London was also served.
 Its fresh, crisp taste was a gentle reminder why London was once the gin capital of the world.
 I have never been a gin drinker.
 However, even I could appreciate the spicy, woody cleanness in my glass.
 The more I stirred it the fresher it tasted; sprigs of thyme filling the glass creating the appearance of a small forest in my hands.
 Jensen’s has brought the drink back to its spiritual home.